 Consultative Committee

-The Consultative Committee (CC) will be chaired by the Head of Policy, Research and Public Affairs from the NDA, a representative from the HSE, a representative from the Department of Children Equality Disability Integration and Youth (DCEDIY), a ministerially appointed Independent advisor, and the NDA review team.
+The Consultative Committee (CC) will be chaired by the Head of Policy, Research and Public Affairs from the NDA, representative(s) from the HSE, representative(s) from the Department of Children Equality Disability Integration and Youth (DCEDIY), a representative from the National Clinical Care Programme for People with Disability, and the NDA review team.
+An independent advisor may be appointed by the minister to join this group.

 The purpose of this group is to: